rit-spex/SPEXTRO/Documents/Design_Requirements.md

 * Components easily mountable inside
 * Access internals with minimal effort
     * Hinged side panels???
+* Access to programming, data, and charging while payload is assembled (tether)
 * Antennas not too close to metal frame
     * Would like an RF analysis here to prove out
 * GPS antenna facing upward